Contents

 The Duo Universal Prompt provides a simplified and accessible Duo login experience for web-based applications, offering a redesigned visual interface with security and usability enhancements.

 We've already updated the Duo DocuSign application hosted in Duo's service to support the Universal Prompt, so there's no action required on your part to update the application itself.
-You can activate the Universal Prompt experience for users of new and existing Duo DocuSign applications from the Duo Admin Panel.
+If you created your DocuSign application before March 2024, you can activate the Universal Prompt experience for users from the Duo Admin Panel.
+DocuSign applications created after March 2024 have the Universal Prompt activated by default.

 Activate Universal Prompt